 Betway to endorse Chelsea Football Club

 Betway, a brand notorious for lowering its Return to Player (RTP) percentages, has recently been named the Official European Betting Partner of Chelsea Football Club.
-This new partnership adds to Betway's growing list of affiliations with top Premier League teams, further fueling speculation about how the company generates the extra revenue needed to secure such high-profile deals.
+This new partnership adds to Betway's growing list of affiliations with top Premier League teams, further fuelling speculation about how the company generates the extra revenue needed to secure such high-profile deals.

 As part of this agreement, Betway's logo will be prominently displayed on the LED advertising boards at Stamford Bridge during all domestic matches.
 In addition to the branding exposure, Betway and Chelsea will collaborate on creating exclusive content and fan experiences, including opportunities to meet players and even play on the pitch.
 The brand has also committed to supporting Chelsea in promoting safer gambling initiatives.